rakhira/poller_opposites_election_datathon/README.md

 This dataset had 386 million Tweets, starting from May 20, 2019.
 The contributors leveraged the Twitter API to follow specified accounts that mentioned specific keywords.

+Data Source: [GitHub Repo link provided @12PM Friday 10/29/2020] Clone [GitHub Repo link provided @12PM Friday 10/29/2020] Follow the instructions in the repository to install twarc and tqdm.
+Apply for a twitter developer account.
+Save api key, save api secret key, save bearer token.
+Enter your twitter api information into twarc.
+Use a mv command to move the contents of the desired days into a new single directory.
+Look inside the cloned repository for the appropriate .txt files containing tweet ids. (ex. cat * >> file name.txt) Concatenate those files into one file.
+In the terminal, use awk 'NR % 100 == 0' <file.txt> > <result.txt> to systematically sample every 100th tweet id.
+These are the tweets you will hydrate.
+Modify the hydrate.py script in the cloned repository and run the script to rehydrate tweets from your file of tweet ids.
+Analyze tweets.

 <INSERT MORE INFO ABOUT DATASET HERE>

 **How many tweets did we use in training/test sets?